 Money Management Challenge: The Risks (& Rewards) of Self-Employment

 Self-employment has some real rewards.
 You get to be your own boss, set your own hours and control your own destiny.
 However, running your own business also means that you get paid when clients pay you and, frequently, that won't be on a regular schedule.
 You'll also have periods of high cash flow and lean times through which you have to stretch your money.
 Further complicating matters is that fact that you have to set aside your own money for taxes since you don't have an employer doing your withholding for you.
 All of this leads to some real money management challenges.
+Fortunately, if you are responsible with your finances, being self-emplyed can work out wonderfully.

 When you're self-employed, planning for taxes is a real concern.
 "Of all of the risks that self-employed people take, none are as dangerous as not paying the Internal Revenue Service," says small business attorney and adviser Ben Brickweg.
 To be prepared, many self-employed workers set aside a portion of each client payment into a special account from which they make their quarterly estimated tax payments: it's essentially do-it-yourself withholding.
 The amount you should set aside varies depending on your personal tax situation and on your business' profitability, but "setting aside a little bit more than you need is a good idea since you can always keep it if you don't need it," points out Brickweg.